thaiyenphung/thaiyenphung-DataScience-2025/Assignments/02-Working_with_Data_Basic/glossary.md

-# 📚 Glossary: 02 - Working with Data
+# 📚 Glossary: 02 - Working with Data Part 1

 **List**
 A mutable, ordered collection of items.
 Created with square brackets `[]`.